theupdateframework/taps/tap8.md

 # Backwards compatibility

-TAP 8 is not backwards compatible since the root keys are no longer part of the root file.
-Furthermore, clients have to download and verify the rotation chain.
+TAP 8 is not backwards compatible since clients have to download and verify the rotation chain.

 # Augmented Reference Implementation